Why Choose Music Industry Management?

 The Music Industry Management program prepares students to enter the global, multi-billion dollar music and entertainment industry.
 This degree program provides the thorough business training sought by every branch of the industry.
 This program features two internship opportunities that allow the student to experience, first hand, work in their chosen areas of the industry.
 The Music Industry Management program consistently places interns and employees in the major markets of New York, Los Angeles, Nashville as well as regional markets like Chicago and Detroit.
 Interns can find themselves working for record labels, radio stations, manufacturers, agents, concert venues -many in major cities for companies most people recognize by name.

-Students can also take part in conferences and trade shows sponsored by the National Association of Recording Merchandisers (NARM).
+Students can also take part in conferences and trade shows sponsored by the Music Business Association.
 These conferences are held in cities like San Diego, Chicago, San Francisco and are attended by professionals representing Major and Independent Record Companies, Distributors, and recorded music Retailers.

 All areas of the music business are explored with emphasis on preparing students for positions in marketing, management, sales, advertising, public relations and promotion.
 Previous formal training in music is not required to begin this degree program - musical studies deemed appropriate by the industry are incorporated to enrich the lives of Music Industry Management majors and enhance their understanding of the role of the artist/performer.